MapcreatorIO/api-docs/source/v1/index.html.md

 # API

-To register an OAuth Client or Personal Access Token, please [log into the API](https://api.beta.maps4news.com) register one via your account settings.
+To register an OAuth Client or Personal Access Token, please [log into the API](https://api.beta.maps4news.com) and register one via your account settings.

-Have a look at our [OpenAPI spec](/v1/api), the spec contains all the endpoints, info about how resources look and what each endpoint requires you to submit.
+Have a look at our [OpenAPI spec](/v1/api), the spec contains all the endpoints & info about how resources look and what each endpoint requires you to submit.

 To Log in and try it out hit the "Try out" button.